deepinsight/insightface/reconstruction/ostec/README.md

 - Our projection relies on NVIDIA's [StyleGANv2](https://github.com/NVlabs/stylegan2)
 - Thanks [@jiankangdeng](https://jiankangdeng.github.io/) for providing Face Recognition and Landmark Detection models
 - We use [MTCNN](https://github.com/ipazc/mtcnn) for face detection
+- We use [Graphonomy](https://github.com/Gaoyiminggithub/Graphonomy) for face segmentation (i.e. to exclude hairs, occlusion)
 - 3D face reconstruction has been originally solved by [GANFit](https://github.com/barisgecer/GANFit).
 However, since it is commercialized and will not be public, I had to re-implement the ports for [Deep3DFaceRecon_pytorch](https://github.com/sicxu/Deep3DFaceRecon_pytorch).
 - We initialize StyleGAN parameters by [Style-Encoder](https://github.com/rolux/stylegan2encoder/issues/2) (by [@rolux](https://github.com/rolux), [@pbaylies](https://github.com/pbaylies)).
 - Thanks [Zhang et al.](https://richzhang.github.io/PerceptualSimilarity/) for VGG16 model